-- (6) If an insurer is exposed to currency risk in relation to one or more of the currencies within a foreign currency group, it must calculate its capital requirement for currency risk for that foreign currency group in accordance with paragraph (7). - (7) The capital requirement for currency risk of a foreign currency group, is equal to the larger of the following scenarios- - (a) the capital requirement for the risk of an increase in value of the foreign currency group against the base currency (as set out in paragraph (10)); and - (b) the capital requirement for the risk of a decrease in value of the foreign currency group against the base currency (as set out in paragraph (10)). - (8) With reference to paragraph (7)(a), the capital requirement for the risk of an increase in value of a foreign currency group against the base currency is equal to an insurer's loss in basic own-funds resulting from an instantaneous increase of 25% in the value of the foreign currency group against the base currency. - (9) With reference to paragraph (7)(b), the capital requirement for the risk of a decrease in value of a foreign currency group against the base currency
+- (6) If an insurer is exposed to currency risk in relation to one or more of the currencies within a foreign currency group, it must calculate its capital requirement for currency risk for that foreign currency group under paragraph (7). - (7) The capital requirement for currency risk of a foreign currency group, is equal to the larger of the following scenarios, - (a) the capital requirement for the risk of an increase in value of the foreign currency group against the base currency; and - (b) the capital requirement for the risk of a decrease in value of the foreign currency group against the base currency. - (8) Under paragraph (7)(a), the capital requirement for the risk of an increase in value of a foreign currency group against the base currency is equal to an insurer's loss in basic own-funds resulting from an instantaneous increase of 25% in the value of the foreign currency group against the base currency. - (9) Under paragraph(7)(b), the capital requirement for the risk of a decrease in value of a foreign currency group against the base currency is equal to an insurer's loss in basic own-funds resulting from an instantaneous decrease of 25% in the value of the foreign currency group against the base currency. - (10) For the purposes of paragraph (7), the base currency is the local currency, unless an insurer can meet the requirements of paragraph (11). - (11) If an insurer has a material exposure to a foreign currency group, which for the purposes of paragraph (12) must be referred to as "foreign currency group C" (for example where the insurer's reporting currency is different to the local currency), and the conditions in paragraph (12) are met, for the purpose of the calculation in paragraph (7) the insurer may substitute the local currency exposure for the foreign currency group C exposure, meaning foreign currency group C then becomes the base currency in the calculation. - (12) The conditions referred to in paragraph (11) are, - - (a) in respect of the insurer's overall cash inflows, more than 50% of the present value of future cash inflows are in foreign currency group C;

-- is equal to an insurer's loss in basic own-funds resulting from an instantaneous decrease of 25% in the value of the foreign currency group against the base currency. - (10) For the purposes of paragraph (7), the base currency is the local currency, unless an insurer can meet the requirements of paragraph (11). - (11) If an insurer has a material exposure to a foreign currency group, which for the purposes of paragraph (12) shall be referred to as "foreign currency group C" (for example where the insurer's reporting currency is different to the local currency), and the conditions in paragraph (12) are met, the insurer can use foreign currency group C as the base currency for the purpose of the calculation in paragraph (7).
-In this situation the local currency exposure should be substituted for foreign currency group C in the capital requirement calculation. - (12) The conditions referred to in paragraph (11) are- - (a) in respect of the insurer's overall cash inflows, more than 50% of the present value of future cash inflows are in foreign currency group C; - (b) in respect of the cash flows of foreign currency group C, the present value of future cash inflows of that currency group exceeds the present value of future cash outflows of that currency group; and - (c) in respect of the cash flows of foreign currency group C, the present value of future cash inflows would continue to exceed the present value of future cash outflows following the application of the more adverse of the stresses in the scenario set out in paragraph (7), applied to foreign currency group C against the local currency. - (13) If an insurer has material exposures to one or more currencies other than those specified in the foreign currency group table, it must notify the Authority and obtain the Authority's written approval as to the foreign currency group in which the exposure must be included.
+- (b) in respect of the cash flows of foreign currency group C, the present value of future cash inflows of that currency group exceeds the present value of future cash outflows of that currency group; and - (c) in respect of the cash flows of foreign currency group C, the present value of future cash inflows would continue to exceed the present value of future cash outflows following the application of the more adverse of the stresses in the scenario set out in paragraph (7), applied to foreign currency group C against the local currency. - (13) If an insurer has material exposures to one or more currencies other than those specified in the foreign currency group table, it must notify the Authority and obtain the Authority's written approval as to the foreign currency group in which the exposure must be included.

-68 Currency risk capital requirement optional simplification
+48 Currency risk capital requirement optional simplification